arcnmx/thread-scoped-rs/README.md

 ## Alternatives

 This crate is only provided as a fallback mirror for legacy dependency on the deprecated `libstd` interface.
-Using a modern safe API instead is recommended:
+Using a modern and safe API instead is recommended:

 - [crossbeam::scope](https://github.com/crossbeam-rs/crossbeam)